-As a second exercise to see whether hate crimes have changed after the attacks, we use administrative records provided by the Ministerio del Interior, which is the institution in charge of compiling all criminal records in the country.
+As a second exercise to see whether hate crimes have changed after the attacks, we use administrative records provided by the "Ministerio del Interior", which is the institution in charge of compiling all criminal records in the country.
 This administrative data set includes all reported hate crimes in Spain between 2015 and 2018.
 These records have the advantage that the nationality of the victim is reported.
 Thus, we are able to identify hate crimes against individuals that have a Muslim nationality.
 We define a victim as Muslim in the same way than in our baseline specification.
-In this data set the unit of observation is the hate crime for which we have information on the province, time of occurrence at the year level, and nationality of the victim.
-Despite the fact that the data is at the province level instead of at the municipality level, we believe that this exercise adds important evidence on the increase in hate crimes against Muslims after the attacks.
+In this data set the unit of observation is the hate crime for which we have information on the province, time, and nationality of the victim.
+Despite the data is at the province level instead of at the municipality level, we believe that this exercise adds important evidence on the increase in hate crimes against Muslims after the attacks.